 A great way to finish off your day exploring and celebrating downtown Kelowna is by spending some time on Bernard Avenue, the central hub of Kelowna.
 You can support local by partaking in a little retail therapy—check out Blonde, Alchemy, or Funktional—grab some delicious ice cream or gelato at Parlour, MooLix or Amore Mio or savour a coffee from Bean Scene, Bliss, or Blenz (lots of other options, too!).
 Stroll through City Park, take some pictures at the Sails or with Ogopogo, and then finish the evening by enjoying some great food drinks in one of the many restaurants and pubs in the area.

 There are so many things to do and experience downtown, why not pamper yourself and make it a little staycation?
 There are several great hotels in the area that cater to a variety of budgets; you can stay in the heart of downtown, right on Bernard Avenue, at The Royal Anne Hotel, or at the funky, bright, and colourful '70s inspired Hotel Zed.
 Or you can stay at the beautiful and recently renovated Delta Hotels by Marriott Grand Okanagan Resort, right beside Okanagan Lake and Waterfront Park.
 For a full list of hotels in Kelowna, check out this link.

-While you're exploring, remember to be mindful of those around you, allow for adequate physical distancing, and follow current COVID-19 health advice.
+While you're exploring, remember to be mindful of those around you, allow for adequate physical distancing, wear a mask in indoor spaces, and follow current COVID-19 health advice.